 1 ½ t clear vanilla extract

-Note: I used a confetti cake mix for this cake pop once - suffice to say I'll never make that mistake again. :/ Once a baked confetti cake is mashed to make a cake pop, all of the colors run together into a horrid-looking grayish-brownish-green color that looks incredibly unappetizing.
-Make a white cake and get all the mashing out of the way, *then* add your colored sprinkles.
-It'll look much better that way, I promise! ;)
+Note: I once used a confetti cake mix for this cake pop once - suffice to say I'll never make that mistake again. :/ Once a baked confetti cake is mashed to make a cake pop, all of the colors run together into a horrid-looking grayish-brownish-green color that looks incredibly unappetizing.
+Make a white cake and get all the mashing out of the way, *then* add your rainbow jimmies.
+Much better end result!

 1 1/2 c white chocolate chips

-1-2 drops gel food coloring (I used Americolor's hot pink; use whatever color you like!)
+1-2 drops gel food coloring (I used Americolor's Electric Pink; use whatever color you like!)

 Heat whipping cream on the stovetop or in the microwave until just starting to bubble (don't let it reach a full rolling boil).
 Pour whipping cream over white chocolate chips and allow to sit for 2 minutes, then whisk until smooth.
-Add in gel food coloring to desired shade.
-Don't use liquid food coloring; it'll make the consistency of the ganache grainy and weird. ;)
+Add in gel food coloring to desired shade. *Don't* use liquid food coloring; it'll freeze your chocolate!

-- 1 large waffle cone, plus about 4oz white chocolate and rainbow sprinkles if you want to dip and decorate the cone :)
+- 1 large waffle cone (plus optional additional about 4oz white chocolate and rainbow sprinkles if you want to dip and decorate the cone!)

 Once your cakes are cool, level them (if needed/desired).
 This can be done with a cake leveler or a large serrated knife and a ruler.
-Place a smear of frosting on your cake circle (to keep the cake from sliding when you’re decorating it) and center your first cake layer in the center of the circle.
+Place a smear of frosting on your cake circle (to keep the cake from sliding while you decorate it) and center your first cake layer in the center of the circle.
 Spread the layer with frosting, and sprinkle with rainbow sprinkles.
 Repeat the process with your remaining cake layers.